Demographics of South Africa: Languages

-The country also recognises several unofficial languages, including Sekholokoe, Fanagalo, Khwe, Lobedu, Nama, Northern Ndebele, Phuthi, San and South African Sign Language.
+The country also recognises several unofficial languages, including Sekholokoe, Fanagalo, Khwe, Lobedu, Nama, Northern Ndebele, Phuthi and San.
 These unofficial languages may be used in certain official uses in limited areas where it has been determined that these languages are prevalent.
 Nevertheless, their populations are not such that they require nationwide recognition.

 Many of the "unofficial languages" of the San and Khoikhoi people contain regional dialects stretching northwards into Namibia and Botswana, and elsewhere.
 These people, who are a physically distinct population from other Africans, have their own cultural identity based on their hunter-gatherer societies.
 They have been marginalised to a great extent, and many of their languages are in danger of becoming extinct.

-Many white South Africans also speak other European languages, such as Portuguese (also spoken by black Angolans and Mozambicans), German, Serbian and Greek, while some Indians and other Asians in South Africa speak South Asian languages, such as Tamil, Hindi, Gujarati, Urdu and Telugu.
+Many white South Africans also speak other European languages, such as Portuguese (also spoken by black Angolans and Mozambicans), German, Serbian and Greek, while some Indians and other Asians in South Africa speak South Asian languages, such as Bhojpuri, Tamil, Hindi, Gujarati, Urdu and Telugu.
 Although many South Africans are of Huguenot (French) origin, South African French is spoken by fewer than 10,000 individuals country-wide.
 Congolese French is also spoken in South Africa by migrants.

 The primary sign language of deaf South Africans is South African Sign Language.
 Other sign languages among indigenous peoples are also used.

 By ethnicity

-In 2011, the first language was Zulu for 28.1% of South African residents, Xhosa for 19.8%, Northern Sotho for 11.2%, Tswana for 9.7%, Sesotho for 9.3%, Tsonga for 5.5%, siSwati for 3.1%, Venda for 2.9%, English for 2.8%, Southern Ndebele for 2.6%, Afrikaans for 1.5%, while 3.4% had another first language.
+In 2011, the first language was Zulu for 28.1% of Black South African residents, Xhosa for 19.8%, Sepedi for 11.2%, Tswana for 9.7%, Sesotho for 9.3%, Tsonga for 5.5%, siSwati for 3.1%, Venda for 2.9%, English for 2.8%, Southern Ndebele for 2.6%, Afrikaans for 1.5%, while 3.4% had another first language.

 Among whites, Afrikaans was the first language for 59.1% of the population, compared to 35.0% for English.
 Other languages accounted for the remaining 5.9%.

 Religion

-According to the 2001 national census, Christians accounted for 79.7% of the population.
+According to the 2022 national census, Christians accounted for 85.3% of the population.
 This includes Protestant (36.6%), Zionist Christian (11.1%), Pentecostal/Charismatic (8.2%), Roman Catholic (7.1%), Methodist (6.8%), Dutch Reformed (6.7%), Anglican (3.8%); members of other Christian churches accounted for another 36% of the population.
 Muslims accounted for 1.5% of the population, Other 2.3%, and 1.4% were Unspecified and None 15.1%.

-African Indigenous Churches made up the largest of the Christian groups.
-Some believe that many people claiming no affiliation with any organised religion adhered to traditional indigenous religions.
-Many people have syncretic religious practices combining Christian and indigenous influences.